josymadamana/LyteAssignment/utils/README.md

 # DUT
-- DUT is started as a service
+- DUT is started as a service.
+Ensure the service "lytedut.service" with the below details is running.
 ```
 [Unit]
 Description=Lyte DUT sim